 The risk management is an integrated part of other governance through a risk-based system for the corporate management's follow-up of the business areas.
 A centralised Group risk function has been established.
 The function is independent of the commercial operations.
-The Group's risk function monitors Statkraft's overall risk at the group level and reports to the CFO.
-The group's overall risk profile is concluded by the group management and is reported to the Board.
+The Group's risk function monitors Statkraft's overall risk at the Group level and reports to the CFO.
+The Group's overall risk profile is concluded by the Group management and is reported to the Board.

 Statkraft has a central investment committee to improve risk management in relation to individual investments and across the project portfolio.

-Internal control of financial reporting and financial management
+Internal control of financial reporting

 - Risk assessment

-- Continuous control and follow-up
+- Continuous performance and monitoring

-Statkraft prepares monthly and quarterly internal reports which analyse the performance and forecasts for the Group and the segments.
+Statkraft prepares monthly and quarterly internal reports which analyses the performance and forecasts for the Group and the segments.
 The reports are reviewed and quality assured by the segment management, CFO and corporate management.
 Special emphasis is put on analysis of financial performance, market developments, production and investments.
 The internal reports are continuously reconciled with the Group's consolidated income statement and consolidated balance sheet.
 The results in the business units are also measured and followed up through score cards consisting of financial, operational and organisational target figures.

 Annually, the Group releases four quarterly financial statements and one annual financial statement.
 The accounts are prepared in accordance with statutory and regulatory requirements and are presented on the basis of applicable accounting principles and within the deadlines stipulated by Statkraft's board.
 For each quarter, special reporting instructions are prepared and communicated to the segments.
 The principle documents for financial reporting and the reporting instructions set clear requirements for allocation of responsibilities as regards preparation and assuring the quality of information.
 In addition, risk assessment and control measures have been established on multiple levels in connection with each individual presentation of the accounts.